-- Our Principal and Assistant Principal train faculty on all system-wide initiatives and programs. - Grade levels and departments are involved in Professional Learning Communities (PLCs) that address data analysis, curriculum standards and effective instructional practices, particularly in writing and math.
-For 2016-2017 we will also integrate science and social studies - Grade levels and departments collaborate weekly to facilitate integration between content areas, particularly social studies and science - Teachers receive and incorporate interactive instruction through projects and technology - Teachers receive and implement on-going balanced assessments aligned to Math

-- 4. In accordance with Section 1119and subsection (a)(4), high-qualified and ongoing professional development for teachers, principals, and paraprofessionals and, if appropriate, pupil services personnel, parents, and other staff to enable all children in the school to meet the state's student academic achievement standards. - Master schedule allows for teacher collaboration and allows for teachers to gain an understanding of complete bell-to-bell instruction - B. We have aligned professional development with the State's academic content and student academic achievement standards.
+- Our Principal and Assistant Principal train faculty on all system-wide initiatives and programs. - Grade levels and departments are involved in Professional Learning Communities (PLCs) that address data analysis, curriculum standards and effective instructional practices in core academic tested areas. - Grade levels and departments collaborate weekly to facilitate integration between content areas, particularly social studies and science. - Teachers receive and incorporate interactive instruction through projects and technology. - Teachers receive and implement on-going balanced assessments aligned to grade level standards. - The Master schedule allows for teacher collaboration and allows for teachers to gain an understanding of complete bell-to-bell instruction. - B. We have aligned professional development with the State's academic content and student academic achievement standards.